mike-mirabal/projects-site/ghost_staff.md

   * Description: Standard well Espadin that works nicely as a bulk mixer.
 Smokey with a small undertone of grilled pineapple.
 Classic entry-level mezcal with reliable character and accessibility.
   * Pairing: Perfect for Casa Mezcal Margarita or any cocktail requiring dependable mezcal character at an accessible price point.

+* **Desolas Blanco Mezcal**
+  * Price: $7
+  * Happy Hour Price: Not Available
+  * Description: A joven mezcal with a crisp, botanical flavor and a subtle touch of smoke.
+This mezcal is known for its smoothness, making it suitable for sipping or mixing.
+  * Cocktail Pairing: Can be served neat or over ice with a slice of orange or grapefruit.
+It also works well in a Mezcal Old Fashioned with a touch of honey and chocolate bitters.

 * **Dos Hombres Espadin**
   * Price: $9
   * Happy Hour Price: Not Available
-  * Description: Artisanal Espadin mezcal with clean agave character and balanced smoke.
-Traditional production methods with modern accessibility and consistent quality.
+  * Description: An artisanal mezcal from Oaxaca, Mexico, co-founded by actors Aaron Paul and Bryan Cranston.
+Made from Espadín agave, it has a smoky aroma with a smooth, complex flavor profile.
+Pairs traditional production methods with modern accessibility and consistent quality.
   * Pairing: Excellent in Casa Mezcal Margarita or cocktails requiring clean Espadin character with reliable smokiness.

 * **El Jolgorio Espadin**